MakMao/PokeDex/readme.txt

 The PokeDex is work in progress: more features/functionalities will be added later.
 I am satisfied with the way it looks for now.
 Can't wait to add more cool features to this project!

-This is a project I have been working on a while ago: I simply forgot to put it on GitHub.
+This is a project I have been working on quite some time ago: I simply forgot to put it on GitHub.